Impact Wrestling Genesis (2021)

-The 2021 Genesis was a professional wrestling event produced by Impact Wrestling and the 12th edition in the Genesis chronology.
-It took place on January 9, 2021, at Skyway Studios in Nashville, Tennessee and aired exclusively on Impact Plus.
+The 2021 Genesis was a professional wrestling event produced by Impact Wrestling.
+It took place on January 9, 2021, at Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus.
+It was the 12th event in the Genesis chronology, the first to be held since the 2018 event, and the first purchase-only event since the 2013 event.

 Nine matches were contested at the event.
 In the main event, Willie Mack defeated Moose in an "I Quit" Match.
 In other prominent matches, Jordynne Grace defeated Jazz and Ace Austin defeated Blake Christian to win the 2021 Super X Cup Tournament.

+The event received positive reviews from critics, with much praise being directed to both the Super X Cup final and the "I Quit" main event.

 Production

 Background

 In 2013, Impact Wrestling (then known as Total Nonstop Action Wrestling) discontinued monthly pay-per-view events in favor of the pre-recorded One Night Only events.
 Genesis was produced as a PPV from 2005 to 2013, but in 2014, Genesis was televised as an Impact Wrestling television special until 2018.
-On December 12, 2020, it was revived as a monthly special for Impact Plus, with that year's event taking place on December 12 at Skyway Studios in Nashville, Tennessee.
+On December 12, 2020, it was revived as a monthly special for Impact Plus, with the event taking place on January 9, 2021 at Skyway Studios in Nashville, Tennessee.